Verdelha de Baixo – Azambuja

 We are finally in Azambuja:

 By the time we reached Azambuja, we were ready to just get to a bed.
-We found our way to the albergue Abrigo Do Peregrino, but a note on their door indicated they were closed (no reason for this, but probably because we walked outside the popular Camino season).
+We found our way to the albergue Abrigo Do Peregrino, but a note on their door indicated they were closed (there was no reason for this, but probably because we were walking outside the popular Camino season).

-As we walked back down the street, we saw a sign of a “recidential” and asked for available accommodation.
+Walking back down the street, we saw a sign of a “recidential” and asked for available accommodation there.

 Accommodation – Azambuja:

 They had a double room available on the 3rd floor.
-For the hefty price (that’s now for a Camino pilgrim) of €30 for a double room, we checked into Residencial Flor da Primavera.
+For the hefty price (for a Camino pilgrim) of €30 for a double room, we checked into Residencial Flor da Primavera.

-We were happy to have found a place to sleep after another long and hot day.
-After a glorious shower, we walked all the way back to the entrance of the town to get our clothes washed at the laundromat.
-On our way back to our room, we bought light snacks for the evening.
+We were happy to find a place to sleep after another long and hot day.
+After a lovely shower, we walked all the way back to the entrance of town to wash our clothes at the laundromat.
+On the way back to the room we bought light snacks for the evening.

 The first blisters (of many):

-After close inspection of my feet, I noticed 2 blisters … ha, and that after I was hoping for no blisters on this Camino!
-I cleaned the blisters and Berto got hold of the Merthiolate bottle to inject this into my blisters.
-After holding my breath for a couple of seconds for the intense burning sensation to stop, I was hopeful that the blisters will be only red dots in the morning.
+After careful inspection of my feet, I noticed 2 blisters … ha, and this after hoping for no blisters on this Camino!
+I cleaned the blisters and Berto got hold of the Merthiolate bottle to inject it into my blisters.
+After holding my breath for a few seconds for the intense burning sensation to stop, I was hopeful that the blisters would just be red dots in the morning.

-We enjoyed a few snacks and even watched some television from the comfort of our bed, before we called it a day!
-Tomorrow, another 30km day is awaiting us!
+We enjoyed some snacks and even watched television from the comfort of our bed, before calling it a day!
+Tomorrow another 30km day awaits us!

 Click here for Day 3 …